onemtc/governance-script-sandbox/README.md

 # governance-script-sandbox
 Used for developing the MTC Governance Script Demo.
-This may end up being a template repo, or deleted